DevNambi/blog-drafts/000 - summit feedback.md

 #### Attendance

 The true test of a prediction is to compare it to reality.
-In this case, we have the predictions from before Summit (LINK TO GITHUB), from the [analysis I did back then](http://devnambi.com/2014/pass-attendance/).
+In this case, we have the predictions before Summit (LINK TO GITHUB), from the [analysis I did then](http://devnambi.com/2014/pass-attendance/).

 Compared to the 3 previous years, how well did we allocate rooms?
 In particular, how well did we make sure rooms weren't over-crowded?

+**Defining Error**

+With any prediction project, the definition of an error metric is critically important.
+There are a few classic examples:

+* The difference between prediction and reality
+* The *percentage* difference between prediction and reality
+* Root mean squared error (RMSE)

+(ADD TABLEAU VIZ THAT ISN'T ROC)

+It turns out my predictions were **wildly** bad.
+Some sessions had a predicted attendance of 323..and 12 people showed up.
+That's just awkward.

+(IMAGE: INCREDIBAD!)

+**Redefining Error**

+So, my predictions of sessions were inaccurate using common error metrics.
+However, they were also useful.
+The reason is because overcrowded rooms are worse than mostly-empty ones.

+It's not a problem for a session room to be half empty.
+Even 70% empty isn't bad.
+It's only awkward when a room is 85% empty or so...it starts to feel odd.

+However, it's *really* bad when a session is even 5% over capacity, because it means people are getting cramped, turned away, etc.

+Given that knowledge, an 'error' is when sessions were under-predicted, and more people show up than expected.
+There were just 2 sessions like that, with 12-16% more people than expected.
+That's not too bad.

+Let's see how room allocation fared.

+**Musical Chairs**

+People usually don't sit right next to each other at conferences.
+There's lots of reasons for that: elbow room, not enough deodorant, being polite.
+As a result, a room will feel 'full' far before it's 100% full.

 Let's count the number of sessions that were over 90% full.

+(ME: turn into a table)

 2011: 32 sessions
 2012: 50 sessions
 2013: 51 sessions
 2014: *18 sessions*

-(IMAGE: victory is mine)

 That's definitely an improvement.
-Let's look at relatively crowded (60-89% full) sessions:
+Let's look at our success criteria: sessions that are 20-89% full:

-2011: 46 sessions
+2011: 181 sessions
-2012: 75 sessions
+2012: 202 sessions
-2013: 70 sessions
+2013: 196 sessions
-2014: 41 sessions
+2014: 154 sessions

-Again we see an improvement.
-Now let's look at our success criteria: rooms with lots of space (0-59% full):
+Here we see a *drop* in sessions.
+This is because of our other failure criteria: rooms that are less than 20% full.:

-2011: 158
+2011: 23
-2012: 178
+2012: 51
-2013: 181
+2013: 55
-2014: 180
+2014: 67

-Here we see that we're doing about as well as we could hope for.
 The results were *not* ideal; we had 18 sessions that were over-crowded, and we should do better next year.
+We've also traded a painful problem (overcrowded sessions) for an awkward one (mostly-empty rooms).

+I didn't account for the time of day, conference fatigue, or the presentation topics.
+There's quite a bit of improvement than could be made.

-However, this year's PASS Summit had the best room allocation since 2011, if not before.
-That's hugely important when data professionals (and their employers) are paying good money for them to listen to top speakers.
+However, this year's PASS Summit had the fewest over-crowded rooms since 2011.
+I'll call that a win.

-With that...we could be done.
-However, a data set with session attendance, timing, and speaker ratings is a golden opportunity for more analysis.

-A couple weeks ago, I asked the SQL community on Twitter for questions to research.
-They responded magnificently; asking insightful questions about trends, correlations, and myths they wanted validated or busted.

-Let's go.

-(ADD IMAGE: Mythbuster)

-#### Ratings and Rankings

-The way to give feedback for the Summit conference this year was using an online form, built into the PASS Summit app.
-However, due to spotty Wi-Fi and cell connectivity, the number of people submitting feedback was relatively low; only around 16% (ME: VET THIS NUMBER).

-The first question, therefore, is *how much can we trust this data?* How closely does it reflect reality?

-This is a question straight from Statistics 101: sample sizes and populations. *If* we assume the people who provided feedback after a session were broadly typical of the audience, then ____.

-Here's a quick breakdown.
-Depending on the size of your audience, here's the margin of error for different amounts of feedback:

-(ADD A TABLE REFLECTING THIS)

-Otherwise, there's a potential for bias.
-The only people who provide feedback are the ones who loved the session, or hated it.
-Unfortunately, there's *no way to know* with this data.
-PASS doesn't have PII or demographic data on who provided feedback, so there's just no way to know.

-**What's the distribution of feedback for each question?**

-Another great question.

-**Marco Russo**

-It would be interesting (as a speaker) getting average and standard deviation for each question.

-*We should look at median and IQR as well in case data's not normally distributed*

-##### Rankings

-Some speakers are obsessed with their *ranking*.
-Did they get the #1 most highly-rated spot, or the #3?

-**@AdamMachanic:**

-@AdamMachanic: Is there an overall session evals version like usual, with rankings?

-@AdamMachanic: @SQLHA @amy_lewisAZ that's an issue for next year.
-Comparative ratings, which we've always had, is an issue for this year.

-@GFritchey: @SQLHA @AdamMachanic @amy_lewisAZ Agreed.
-Plus, I'm horrified at how I did this year.

-@AdamMachanic: @amy_lewisAZ that's unfortunate.
-A lot of us really enjoy seeing how we scored against other sessions.

-@AdamMachanic: @amy_lewisAZ what I meant was, are you going to include it in the average when coming up with the overall rankings?

-*Let's show scores by percentile.
-For example, 5% of sessions scored at least a 4.9.
-Or else show it with all of the personal information stripped out.*

-**BrentOzar**

-@BrentO : Is there a correlation between environment score and speaker performance?

-@DevNambi Also, is there a correlation between the enough-material question and the session length?

-#### Attendance and Popularity

-**Where Is Everybody**

-Let's look at how many people were attending Summit at different times.

-(ADD TABLEAU VIZ)

-The most popular times are midday (4.5K on Wednesday) and early afternoon (4.9K on Thursday).
-The mornings are relatively empty.
-Fridays are quieter as well, with less than 2,500 people in attendance.

-**Cynicism and Timing**

-Do certain time slots produce higher scores?

-@DevNambi was there a particular was there a time slot that produced higher scores?.
-My hypothesis is that the later sessions will have a higher deviation of scores.
-And the people that go really want to be there.
-Either they are thrilled or disappointed.

-**Speak Up, Speak Up**

-@DevNambi @Jorriss Oh it would be interesting to see if survey completion rate went up or down, and if it correlated to satisfaction or attendance or time of day.

-@DevNambi Interesting.
-I would think they go down.
-That would be an interesting survey question.

-*Are attendance, the amount of feedback, and the variablity in the feedback change hour-to-hour, or day-to-day?
-How much?*

-**The Packed-Room Effect**

-Does a packed room correlate with higher or lower ratings?
-No!
-The correlation is very weak (R2 = 0.014), but more importantly, it's not significant (p-value 0.09)

-How about comparing attendance to the 'environment' score in speaker ratings?
-Here we see _____

-@BrentO: Do environment scores tie to attendance count in the room?
-Do packed rooms score lower in environment scores?

-**The Bandwagon Effect**

-Do popular sessions get higher scores?
-Yes, but it's a very minor effect.
-The correlation between attendance and speaker rating scores is low (R2 = 0.031, p-value 0.012).

-So, popular speakers are also better-rated speakers, but not by much.

-#### How to Use This Data

-*How will scores be used in the future?
-What can statistical analysis tell us about how much it should be used?*

-@BrentO: Is past performance an indicator of future success - did repeat performers improve, stay the same, or get worse?

-#### Future Research

-Like any data analysis project, this work is not done.
-There are many places to take this information, including:

-* Comparing speaker ratings with the scores given to abstracts to see how well session selection is doing.
-Let's provide data about the [Speaker 47](LINKME) problem.
-* Adding topic and content analysis to look for patterns by session topic
-* Investigating data-driven ways for the PASS community to build and identify upcoming speakers (*cough* SQL Saturdays *cough*)
-* Investigating how to better gather feedback during sessions.
-The ~16% feedback rate isn't very good.
+(IMAGE: victory is mine)

 #### Keep Going

 There's no reason I should be the only person looking at this data.
 The [#sqlpass](https://twitter.com/search?q=%23sqlpass&src=typd) [community](https://twitter.com/search?q=%23sqlfamily&src=typd) is large and technically savvy.
-To that end I've made almost all of the raw data public (LINK TO GITHUB).
-The only piece missing is the speaker ratings for individual sessions and speakers; that has been anonymized as much as possible at PASS' request.
+To that end I've made all of the raw data public (LINK TO GITHUB).

 http://gbayer.com/development/moving-files-from-one-git-repository-to-another-preserving-history/

 You can also contact me anytime via Twitter ([@DevNambi](https://twitter.com/DevNambi)) or email (me@devnambi.com).